WWWzq-01/GPU-Specs/README.md

 # GPUs-Specs

-Summary of the Specs of Commonly Used GPUs for Training and Inference of LLM
+Summary of the Specs of Commonly Used GPUs for Training and Inference of LLMs.
+Official documentation data is collected here, for personal blogs please refer to [blog/README.md](https://github.com/WWWzq-01/GPU-Specs/blob/master/blog/README.md)

 - [GPUs-Specs](#gpus-specs)
 - [NVIDIA GPUs](#nvidia-gpus)